razerofficial/Unity_ChromaSDK_Unicode/README.md

 <a name="CoreStreamGetAuthShortcode"></a>
 **CoreStreamGetAuthShortcode**

 shortcode: Pass the address of a preallocated character buffer to get the streaming auth code.
 The buffer should have a minimum length of 6. length:
 Length will return as zero if the streaming auth code could not be obtained.
 If length is greater than zero, it will be the length of the returned streaming auth code.
-Once you have the shortcode, it should be shown to the user so they can associate the stream with their Razer ID  StreamGetStatus() should return the READY status before invoking this method.
+Once you have the shortcode, it should be shown to the user so they can associate the stream with their Razer ID StreamGetStatus() should return the READY status before invoking this method. platform: is the null terminated string that identifies the source of the stream: { GEFORCE_NOW, LUNA, STADIA, GAME_PASS } title: is the null terminated string that identifies the application or game.

 ```charp
 ChromaAnimationAPI.CoreStreamGetAuthShortcode(ref string shortcode, out byte length, string platform, string title);